This post may contain affiliate links. See my full disclosure here.

 Chill the syrup for about 45 -60 minutes.

-To serve, stir in about 2-4tbsp of syrup into one cup of milk.
-Add more if you want it sweeter.
+To serve, stir in about 1-2 tbsp of syrup into one cup of milk (if using a larger cup or glass add more to taste).

 This is an easy two-ingredient recipe, so quality matters.